 Who is part of the steering committee depends on the project’s scope and team.
 Usually, they are experts, authority figures, and senior executives that are not involved in the actual project execution.
 This enables them to be impartial, bringing added value and an objective, outside perspective on progress and development.

 A crucial role in the steering committee is the chairperson.
-The executive that occupies it is chosen by the rest of the members and has no ownership over the actual project.
+The rest of the members chooses the executive who occupies it and has no ownership over the actual project’s progress.

 The steering committee is focused on providing direction and scope and overseeing the organization’s budget, timeline, and methods.
 This is why they constantly meet, discuss the progress and roadblocks, and assess where the project is and its direction.